 I’ll be able to determine which procedure will best meet your goals after I examine your breasts in a consultation, but there are some simple signs to look for at home that can give you a good idea.
 First, if your nipples fall below the breast fold or point downwards, it’s likely that you’re best suited to a breast lift.
 Other signs to look for include stretched skin, a lack of firmness in the breasts, a pendulous or drooping shape, and loss of volume in the upper portion of the breasts.
 If you see these signs in your breasts, it might be worthwhile to consider a breast lift.

 Many women also wonder if they should add an implant to their breast lift.
 If you’re happy with the size of your breasts but not the shape, you may be a great candidate for a lift alone.
 If you want an increase in fullness, size, or more volume in the upper part of your breast, you may want to think about adding an implant to your breast lift.

-If you’re interested in learning more about breast lift, schedule an appointment with me at Mountain Lake Plastic Surgery.
+If you’re interested in learning more about breast lift, schedule a consultation with me at Mountain Lake Plastic Surgery.
 We’ll go over your options and suggest a suitable treatment plan.
-Call (802) 231-4284 or request an appointment online.
+Call (802) 231-4284 or request a consultation online.